-Note - The configuration tasks required to support TLS transport for signaling and SRTP for media inside of the enterprise (private network side, in between Avaya components) and outside of the enterprise (public network side, between Avaya and CenturyLink) are beyond the scope of these Application Notes; hence it's not discussed in detail in this document.
+Note - The configuration tasks required to support TLS transport for signaling and SRTP for media are beyond the scope of these Application Notes; hence it's not discussed in detail in this document.
 Consult reference [8] in the References section for additional information on this topic.